In Foreign Trade Policy 2015-20, Government has introduced majorly two Schemes for exports of merchandise and services viz.:

 The objective of SEIS is to encourage entities exporting notified Services from India.
-Said incentives are in range of 3-5% where major services are covered in range of 5%.
+Said incentives are in the range of 3-5% where major services are covered in a range of 5%.
 Eligibility criteria to avail such incentives is Minimum net free foreign exchange earnings of USD 15,000 in the preceding year whereas For Individual Service Providers and Sole Proprietorship minimum USD 10,000/- in the preceding year.

 Duty Credit Scrips

 The incentives awarded to exporters under this scheme are given in the form of Duty Credit Scrips.
 These Duty Credit Scrips are freely transferable and can be used by any importer for the payment of Customs Duty.
 As they are freely transferable, such scripts can be easily sold to any other person.

 - Application for claiming incentives under the MEIS Scheme will be recorded online in the prescribed format